nverbois/inginious-math/Fonctions continues et limites de fonctions/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Fonctions continues et limites de fonctions's documentation!
+Bienvenue sur ce syllabus interactif sur les fonctions continues et limites de fonctions
 =======================================================================

 .. toctree::
    :maxdepth: 2
    :caption: Chapitres:

+   1.Introduction
+   2.Fonctions continues
-   Fonctions continues et limites de fonctions
+   3.Limites de fonctions

-Indices and tables
+   4.Annexes

+Index et Tables
 ==================

 * :ref:`genindex`